bqworks/accordion-slider-jquery/docs/api.md

 #### panelOverlap ####

 Indicates if the panels will be overlapped.
-If set to false, the panels will have their width or height set so that they are next to each other but not overlapped.
+If set to false, the panels will have their width or height set so that they are next to each other, but not overlapped.

 *Default value:* true